 You can comment on this page about Trinidad in Cuba or write about any other beautiful sites located in this Caribbean island.

 To do this, please use the following form and contribute to this page.
-It is good idea to leave your email address so you can receive any reply to your comments.
+It is good idea to upload beautiful pictures and leave your email address so you can receive replies to your comments.

 PLEASE BE ASSURED, no one of the commentators will capture your email address.
 It is only that the system that will send you notifications about replies to your comments, as this process is automated.

-I have some gifts for you too for sharing your words about any beautiful location in Cuba and the affects of global warming on those locations.
+I have some gifts for you too for sharing your words about any beautiful location in Cuba.
 Thanks.

 Have A Great Story About Some Beautiful Sites in the World?